demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 ### ip

 ***
 Looks up details of an IP indicator.
-The reputation of the IP address is considered malicious if there's at least one IOC event in the Ignite database that matches the IP indicator.
-Alternatively, the IP address is considered suspicious if it matches any one of the Community's Peer IP Address.
+The reputation of the IP address is considered malicious if there's at least one IoC event in the Ignite database that matches the IP indicator.
+Alternatively, the IP address is considered suspicious if it matches any one of the community's peer IP addresses.

 #### Base Command